 Children often fall and bang themselves, and thankfully most bangs to the head are harmless events and can be dealt with by the supervising adult by applying a cold compress for the child's own comfort.

-Parents/Carers must be contacted if the child has a visible or grazed bump to the head.
-All head bumps must be recorded into the accident book and a letter sent home informing parents of possible symptoms to look out for.
-It is the responsibility of the first aider dealing with the head bump to inform the class teacher in order that they can inform parents/carers.
-Head bump letters will be given to parents so the school can be sure the parent receives the information.
+Parents/Carers will be contacted if the child has a visible or grazed bump to the head.
+All head bumps must be recorded into the accident book and a letter sent home informing Parents/Carers of possible symptoms to look out for.
+It is the responsibility of the first aider dealing with the head bump to inform the class teacher in order that they can inform Parents/Carers.
+Duplicate accident report slip will be given to Parents/Carers so the school can be sure the parent receives the information.